Scraping Craigslist Posts

 The most useful thing for this exercise is the page inspector, usually in the bottom left.
 You can right click on any post in the craigslist result page and use inspect element to understand what the structure looks like.
 Or alternately, you can point to various elements in the inspector and see different elements highlighted in the browser window.

-In this particular instance each posted ad seems to be within a list, with a list element <li> with a class result-row, with a data-pid associated with it.
+In this particular instance each posted ad seems to be within a list, with a list element <li> with a class cl-search-result, with a data-pid associated with it.

 That is our way in to scraping and structuring the data.
 To take advantage of the HTML elements, you need to become somewhat familiar with css selectors.
 You can use a fun game to get started.